developmentseed/cogeo-mosaic/docs/cli.md

-  create-from-features  Create mosaic definition from GeoJSON features or features collection footprint             Create geojson from list of files info                  Return info about the mosaic overview              [EXPERIMENTAL] Create a low resolution mosaic image from a MosaicJSON. to-geojson            Create GeoJSON from a MosaicJSON document update                Update a mosaic definition from list of files upload                Upload mosaic definition to backend
+  create-from-features  Create mosaic definition from GeoJSON features or features collection footprint             Create geojson from list of files info                  Return info about the mosaic to-geojson            Create GeoJSON from a MosaicJSON document update                Update a mosaic definition from list of files upload                Upload mosaic definition to backend